The Teaching Shakespeare Institute’s Summer Academy 2017, a deep dive into teaching Macbeth, took place July 9-14, 2017.

-- Study Macbeth—and how to teach it—as a scholar, a performer, and a classroom teacher.
+- Studied Macbeth—and how to teach it—as a scholar, a performer, and a classroom teacher.

-- Engage in rigorous work all day, starting with scholarly lectures in the morning and ending with curriculum workshops in the evening.
+- Engaged in rigorous work all day, starting with scholarly lectures in the morning and ending with curriculum workshops in the evening.

-- Create 3-day teaching modules on Macbeth that incorporate primary source documents, performance-based approaches, and a focus on language.
+- Created 3-day teaching modules on Macbeth that incorporate primary source documents, performance-based approaches, and a focus on language.

-- Forge new relationships with Shakespeare, the Folger, and a professional learning community that stretches across the country and promotes exchange among teachers at all kinds of schools.
+- Forged new relationships with Shakespeare, the Folger, and a professional learning community that stretches across the country and promotes exchange among teachers at all kinds of schools.

 Questions?
 Please contact Corinne Viglietta (firstname.lastname@example.org).